umbraco/UmbracoDocs/Tutorials/Members-Registration-And-Logins/index-v10.md

 Now that we have the options to:

 - Register a member
-- Log in a member
+- Log in as a member
-- Check current login status
+- Check the current login status
 - Log out a member

-We can also go a bit further and specify which parts of our website should be accessible to logged in members.
+We can also go a bit further and specify which parts of our website should be accessible to logged-in members.
 To do this, head on over to the Member section in the Backoffice, and create a new Member Group.

 ![New member group](images/v8-12-New-Member-Group.png)

 Give the group a name, and save it.
 Next, move over to the Members folder, click on any of the Members you have, and assign the newly created Member Group to them.
-In order to do that, click on the member who you would like to assign to the group.
+To do that, click on the member who you would like to assign to the group.
 Under `Properties`, you have the option to pick a group to assign the member to `(Member Group` property).

 ![Member group assign](images/v8-13-Member-Group-Assign.png)

 Almost there.
 Save the member, move to the Content section and find the page you would like to restrict.
-Right-click on that content node, and find the option "Restrict Public Access".
+Right-click on that content node and find the option "Restrict Public Access".

 ![Restrict public access](images/v8-14-Restrict-Public-Access.png)